$579,781Average Value$387Average Price per Sq Ft10Homes For Sale

 Ridgefield Park shares similarities with many all-American towns, but its Fourth of July celebration is particularly storied.
 It’s been a pillar of the community for 130 years, making it one of the oldest Independence Day celebrations in the country.
 Two competitions and two parades involve local families, businesses, schools, organizations and worship centers.
 The day starts at 7:30 a.m. with a reading of the Declaration of Independence, followed by a flag-raising ceremony.
 The community’s patriotism is palpable year-round, particularly along Euclid Avenue, where the grassy medians are dotted with memorials honoring policemen, firefighters, veterans and more.

-Some memorials on Euclid Ave in Ridgefield Park were installed in as far back as 1921.
+This memorial on Euclid Ave in Ridgefield Park was installed in 1921.

 1/2